-Cobh Ramblers and Cork City meet in the Munster Senior Cup this Wednesday.
-I look back at their first competitive meeting nearly 34 years ago on September 8th 1985.
+Cobh Ramblers and Cork City meet in the League this Friday.
+I look back at their first competitive meeting nearly 36 years ago on September 8th 1985.

 The same week when prisoners rioted in Spike Island, the Titanic’s wreckage was located, “JR Ewing” visited Ireland and an ESB strike resulted in regular power cuts, Cork’s two newest League of Ireland representatives met head to head in the League Cup.